 Poor posture

-We get it, slouching can definitely be the more comfortable way to sit/stand, but it is unfortunately the worst for rib flare.
-As much as you can, think about stacking your rib cage over your pelvis when you’re standing or sitting.
-This will help eliminate pressure on your lower ribs.
+We get it, slouching can definitely be the more comfortable way to sit or stand.
+But, it’s the worst for rib flare.
+Think about stacking your rib cage over your pelvis when you’re standing or sitting.
+This will help reduce pressure on your lower ribs.

 Tight clothing